Tinney Earns First Team, Foley Named to Third Team to Pace Blue Jay Selections

 In addition, he was one of 10 Johns Hopkins players named to the NCAA Silver Anniversary Team in 1995 and he was selected to the All-Time Johns Hopkins Team at the end of his career.
 Pietramala also played in the club ranks with Mt.
 Washington and professionally in the Major Indoor Lacrosse League.
 He was inducted into the Johns Hopkins Athletic Hall of Fame in 2001 and the National Lacrosse Hall of Fame in 2004.

-A native of Hicksville, New York, Pietramala is a 1985 graduate of St. Mary's High School.
-He and his wife, Colleen, reside in nearby Timonium, Maryland and are the parents of 11-year-old twin boys, Nicholas and Dominic.
+A native of Hicksville, New York, Pietramala is a 1985 graduate of St. Mary’s High School.
+He resides in nearby Timonium and has twin 12-year-old twin boys, Nicholas and Dominic.